Call: 0800 321 3832 Request a free callback

 It is important to bear in mind that, once a clean break order has been secured, no further financial claim can be made by either party against the other, so all financial matters must be resolved before this.

-There is no standard timeline to secure a financial order in the UK, but typically it takes somewhere in the region of six months to two years.
+A financial order can take anywhere from 2-4 weeks for a straightforward, uncontested case to 6-12 months or more if the case requires court proceedings and a judge’s decision.
 The more complex the case, the longer it is likely to take but the availability of court dates is also a very significant factor.

 In general, it will be much faster to agree a settlement and secure a consent order than to wait for a court to make a financial order.
 A settlement and consent order can often be achieved in a matter of months where both spouses are motivated to resolve the matter.